vukasinterzic/PoC/2_XYZWebApp/README.md

 #### Step 3: Initialize Terraform

 After configuring the backend, run `terraform init` to initialize it.
 Terraform will detect the change in configuration and prompt you to copy the existing state to the new backend.
 Confirm the action to migrate your local state file to the Azure blob storage.

-### Best Practice for Production

-For production environments, it's also recommended to enable additional features like:

-- **Versioning**: On your blob storage to keep a history of your state files.
-- **State Locking**: Use Terraform Enterprise or enhance your Azure blob setup to lock state files during deployment to prevent conflicts.

-By following these steps, you can securely manage your Terraform state in Azure Storage, making your infrastructure management more scalable, secure, and collaborative.